 The progression of issues through these statuses may not always be linear - someone might start working on a bug, only to realize they're out of their depth, and leave it for someone else.
 In this case, the status of the issue might've gone from To Do to In Progress, and then back again to To Do.

-The cycle time of an issue is the amount of time it has spent in the In Progress status, according to your issue tracker.
+The cycle time of any work is the amount of time it has spent in the In Progress status, according to your issue tracker.

 More complex status histories are also accounted for.
 For example, if you work on an issue for 1 week, but then your priorities change, and that work is postponed for 3 months.
 You then start working on it again and finish it after 1 week.
 With this history, the issue will have a cycle time of 2 weeks, not 3½ months, as long as the issue was moved out of the In Progress status for the 3-month break.